Mon - Fri

 Since its founding, the Tau Epsilon Chapter of Alpha Phi Alpha has continued to set the standards for others to follow, by upholding the principles of ...
 Manly deeds, Scholarship, and Love for all mankind.

-For additional information about the Tau Epsilon Chapter of Alpha Phi Alpha Fraternity, Inc. please contact Nicholas Collins - Chapter President at email@example.com.
+For additional information about the Tau Epsilon Chapter of Alpha Phi Alpha Fraternity, Inc. please contact Marcus LaFleur - Chapter President at email@example.com.